Spencer Steer Player Props: Reds vs. Brewers

 Spencer Steer At The Plate

-- Steer has 90 hits and an OBP of .376 to go with a slugging percentage of .494.
-All three of those stats are tops among Cincinnati hitters this season.
+- Steer has 90 hits and an OBP of .375 to go with a slugging percentage of .489.
+All three of those stats are best among Cincinnati hitters this season.

-- Among the qualified hitters in MLB, he ranks 16th in batting average, 16th in on-base percentage, and 26th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 26th, his on-base percentage ranks 17th, and he is 30th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.